-Incident Being Reported Procedure Palm Beach Atlantic University Will Follow: Sexual Assault (and Sexual Battery) Depending on when reported (immediate vs. delayed report), institutions will provide complainant with access to medical care.
+Incident Being Reported Procedure Palm Beach Atlantic University Will Follow: Sexual Assault (and Sexual Battery) Depending on when reported (immediate vs. delayed report), institution will provide complainant with access to medical care.
 Institution will assess immediate safety needs of complainant.
 Institution will assist complainant with contacting local law enforcement if complainant requests and complainant provided with contact information for local police department.
 Institution will provide complainant with referrals to on and off resources.
 Institution will assess need to implement interim or long-term protective measures, such as housing changes, changes in class schedule, "Active Avoidance" directive between both parties, change in supervisor, or work location.
 Institution will provide written instructions on how to apply for Injunction for Protection.
+Institution will provide a copy of the applicable sexual misconduct policy to complainant.
 Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the discipline meeting is.
 Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination.
-Stalking Institution will provide a "No Trespass" directive to accused party if deemed appropriate.
-Institution will assess immediate safety needs of complainant.
+Institution will provide a "No Trespass" directive to accused party if deemed appropriate.
+Stalking Institution will assess immediate safety needs of complainant.
 Institution will assist complainant with contacting local law enforcement if complainant requests and complainant provided with contact information for local police department.
 Institution will provide written instructions on how to apply for Injunction for Protection.
+Institution will provide written information to complainant on how to preserve evidence.
 Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
 Institution will provide a "No Trespass" directive to accused party if deemed appropriate.
 Dating Violence Institution will assess immediate safety needs of complainant.
 Institution will assist complainant with contacting local law enforcement if complainant requests and complainant provided with contact information for local police department.
 Institution will provide written instructions on how to apply for Injunction for Protection.
 Institution will provide written information to complainant on how to preserve evidence.
 Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
 Institution will provide a "No Trespass" directive to accused party if deemed appropriate.
 Domestic Violence Institution will assess immediate safety needs of complainant.
 Institution will assist complainant with contacting local law enforcement if complainant requests and complainant provided with contact information for local police department.
 Institution will provide written instructions on how to apply for Injunction for Protection.
 Institution will provide written information to complainant on how to preserve evidence.
 Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
 Institution will provide a "No Trespass" directive to accused party if deemed appropriate.